Biking in Europe

 If you're interested in long-distance biking, figure out how much of Europe you want to see.
 With an entire summer free, you can cover a lot of ground on a bike.
 But with a month or less, it's better to focus on a single country or region.

 Consider bringing your bike from home, but be sure to check your airline's baggage policies for fees and restrictions.
-It could cost you $100–400 to bring your bike, and you may need to reserve a spot for it when you book your plane ticket.
+It could cost you hundreds of dollars to bring your bike, and you may need to reserve a spot for it when you book your plane ticket.
 But if you're planning to ride a bike for more than a week, the cost of bringing your own may beat the cost of renting one in Europe, where bikes are more expensive than in the US.
 And having your own bike means you'll know that it works well for you.
-Carry along the tools you'll need to get your bike back into riding form, so you can ride straight out of your European airport.
+Carry along the tools you'll need to get your bike back into riding form so you can ride straight out of the airport.